Accretion-Driven Turbulence in the Circumgalactic Medium: Summary

-\begin{enumerate} \item `Adiabatic heating' of turbulence in CGM inflows causes the turbulent velocity to increase inwards as $\sigmat\propto r^{-1}$, until saturating at $\sigmat=A\uin$ where $\uin$ is the radial inflow velocity and $A$ is a constant $\approx1.5-3$ which depends on the Mach number (Fig.~\ref{fig:sigma_t_over_u_r}).
-Saturation occurs when the inflow time equals the turbulence dissipation time. \item The mean sound speed $\langle c_{\rm s}\rangle$ and turbulence Mach number $\macht$ at a given radius are determinded by whether the cooling time of virial temperature gas $\tcools$ is larger or smaller than the free-fall time $\tff$.
+\begin{enumerate} \item `Adiabatic heating' of turbulence in CGM inflows causes the turbulent velocity to increase inwards, until saturating at $\sigmat=A\uin$ where $\uin$ is the radial inflow velocity and $A\approx1.5-3$ (Fig.~\ref{fig:sigma_t_over_u_r}).
+Saturation occurs when the inflow time equals the turbulence dissipation time. \item The mean sound speed $\langle c_{\rm s}\rangle$ and turbulence Mach number at a given radius are determined by whether the cooling time of virial temperature gas $\tcools$ (eqn.~\ref{eq:t_cool}) is larger or smaller than the free-fall time $\tff$.
 When $\tcools>\tff$ (inner CGM at $\Mhalo\gtrsim10^{12}\msun$ and outer CGM at $\gtrsim10^{11}\msun$) the CGM is predominantly hot and turbulence is subsonic, similar to the ICM.
-In contrast when $\tcools<\tff$ the CGM is predominantly cool and turbulence is supersonic. \item At halo masses and radii for which turbulence is supersonic, turbulence provides the dominant mode of support against gravity, with $\sigmat\approx\vc\gg\langle c_{\rm s}\rangle$ (Fig.~\ref{fig:velocity_radial_profiles}).
-Inflow velocities in this regime are somewhat lower than free-fall, with $\uin\approx\vc/2$. \item Density distributions are narrow in the subsonic regime and wide in the supersonic regime, as seen in simulations of isothermal turbulent boxes.
-A bi-modal distribution associated with the two thermal phases is evident only in intermediate mass halos where $\tcools\sim\tff$ (Fig.~\ref{fig:density_PDF}). \item By measuring VSFs in radial shells we find the expected `Burgers' slope of $0.5$ in the supersonic turbulence regime.
-In the subsonic regime we find a high VSF slope of $0.7$ (Fig.~\ref{fig:slope_radial_profile}). \item The driving scale of turbulence at inner CGM radii approaches the the distance from the halo center $r$, independent of outer boundary conditions (Fig.~\ref{fig:VSF_radii}). \end{enumerate}
+In contrast when $\tcools<\tff$ the CGM is predominantly cool and turbulence is supersonic (Fig.~\ref{fig:velocities_cool2ff}). \item At halo masses and radii for which turbulence is supersonic, turbulence provides the dominant mode of support against gravity, with $\sigmat\approx\vc\gg\langle c_{\rm s}\rangle$.
+Inflow velocities in this regime are somewhat lower than free-fall, with $\uin\approx\vc/2$ (Fig.~\ref{fig:velocity_radial_profiles}). \item Density distributions are narrow in the subsonic regime and wide in the supersonic regime, as seen in simulations of isothermal turbulent boxes.
+A bi-modal distribution associated with the two thermal phases is evident only in intermediate mass halos where the turbulent Mach number is of order unity (Fig.~\ref{fig:density_PDF}). \item By measuring VSFs in radial shells we find the expected `Burgers' slope of $0.5$ in the supersonic turbulence regime.
+In the subsonic regime we find a high VSF slope of $0.7$ (Fig.~\ref{fig:slope_radial_profile}).

+\item We argue that our $\sigmat\approx\vc$ prediction for rapidly-cooling CGM likely holds also when accounting for additional physical processes, such as ongoing feedback, mergers, and turbulence stirring by subhalos (section~\ref{sec:feedback}).
+Indeed, FIRE cosmological zoom simulations which account for stellar feedback and dark matter halo evolution also exhibit $\sigmat\approx\vc$, as shown in other papers by our group \citep{Gurvich23,Kakoly25,Sun25}. \end{enumerate}